sergiuHudrea/fresh-gi-advisor/README.md

 ### This will come in handy:
 - If you managed to get stains on your beloved Gi.
 - If you are not sure how to take amazing care of your legendary piece of armour.
-- If you were so cruel to your Gi that it became a stincky mess.
+- If you were so cruel to your Gi that it became a stinky mess.

 ## Requirements